 Application Timeline:

-• Applications reviewed by RCF Board (Mid-November)
+• Applications reviewed by RCF Board (Mid-October)

-• Grantees notified — Early December
+• Grantees notified — December

 Want to serve on the Foundation Board?
 Find out more information on how to apply.

-Josh Cormier, President
+Josh Cormier, Immediate Past President

 Weichert, REALTORS – Cormier & Associates